 ADS

 The mystery of coeliac disease has been cracked by scientists, paving the way for treatments for the condition that blights the lives of millions of people.
+The intolerance to gluten, the main protein in wheat, rye and barley, causes the immune system to attack the gut.

 Now British and Australian scientists have pinpointed why the protein can be so toxic.